-Of course you’ll have beautiful memories of your wedding day, but you also want stunning photographs that will evoke those happy memories every time you take out the wedding album.
+There’s a lot to consider when it comes to capturing those perfect moments of your wedding day.
+From deciding whether you want to scrap tradition and go with those intimate “First Look” photos before the wedding, to shooting the last dance, you want stunning photographs that will evoke those happy memories every time you take out the wedding album.
 The photographs will bring your beautiful story to life again and again – not just for you, but also for your children and grandchildren.

-There’s a lot for the bride and groom to consider when it comes to choosing the right photographer and videographer to capture all those precious moments that make up your wedding day – from the moment you walk down the aisle to the last dance.
+The bride and groom also have a big decision to make when it comes to choosing the right photographer and videographer who will be charged with capturing all those precious moments that make up your wedding day – from the moment you walk down the aisle to the last dance.
 Doing your homework when it comes to wedding day photography is an investment you’ll thank yourself for every time you pull out those albums.

 Before you decide on anything, it helps to determine what style you are looking for when it comes to photographing your wedding day.
 Consider the important shots you want taken on your special day, write them down and then do some research.
 There are a number of popular styles of wedding photography out there, so read the list below to get started.
 Remember to ask around for recommendations, check out websites, blogs and ask to see samples of work.
 Be sure to set up meetings and talk to photographers about their forte and comfort zone regarding style or combination of styles and, of course, consider the popular trends in photography as we’ve detailed below.